seblum/octiv-booker/README.md

 ## Known issues

-- `bash Error: Error pushing docker image: Error response from daemon: Bad parameters and missing X-Registry-Auth: EOF` This Error can occur during terraform apply in Github Actions during building of the Docker image..
+- `Error: Error pushing docker image: Error response from daemon: Bad parameters and missing X-Registry-Auth: EOF` This Error can occur during terraform apply in Github Actions during building of the Docker image..
+It works running terraform apply locally though.
+- `Error: Error building docker image: 0: failed to solve with frontend dockerfile.v0: failed to create LLB definition: no active session for wx08tjz0ezhyc8zt4z1qlmica: context deadline exceeded` This Error can occur during terraform apply in Github Actions during building of the Docker image..
 It works running terraform apply locally though.

 ## TODO